TF-Hafnium/hafnium/docs/VmInterface.md

 ## Asynchronous message passing

-VMs will be able to send messages of up to 4 KiB to each other asynchronously, with no queueing, as specified by SPCI.
+VMs will be able to send messages of up to 4 KiB to each other asynchronously, with no queueing, as specified by FF-A.

 ## Memory